Eli Manning: 2013 season

 Manning started the 2013 season off with 450 passing yards, four touchdowns and three interceptions in a 36–31 loss to the Dallas Cowboys.
 Manning set a franchise record for most passing yards in a season opener, breaking Phil Simms's mark of 409 passing yards in the 1984 regular season opener.
 The loss was a sign of things to come as the Giants started the season with a 0–6 record, their worst regular season start since 1976.
 He threw 12 interceptions in his first five games.
 Manning fell to 0–3 against his older brother, Peyton in Week 2's 41–23 loss to the Denver Broncos.
 He was 28 of 39 for 362 yards, but was intercepted four times.
 Manning's four interceptions tied his career high and was the fourth time he threw four interceptions in a game.
 The game between Peyton and Eli was the final professional meeting of the two brothers.
-In Week 15, Manning threw for 156 yards and a career-high five interceptions in a 23–0 loss to the Seattle Seahawks.
+In Week 15, Manning threw for 156 yards and a career-high five interceptions in a 23–0 loss to the eventual Super Bowl XLVIII champion Seattle Seahawks.
 Manning ended the season with a career-high 27 interceptions, which were the most in one season by a quarterback since Brett Favre had 29 in 2005.
 The Giants finished the season 7–9, their first losing record since Manning's rookie year in 2004.

 Manning passed Phil Simms to become the franchise's all-time leader in yards passing.
 Simms, who played 14 seasons with the Giants, finished his career with 33,462 yards in the air.